honeycombio/refinery/tools/convert/rules.md

 ### InitialSampleRate

-InitialSampleRate is the sample rate to use.

 InitialSampleRate is the sample rate to use during startup, before the sampler has accumulated enough data to calculate a reasonable throughput.
 This is mainly useful in situations where unsampled throughput is high enough to cause problems.

-Not eligible for live reload.

 Type: `int`